 It’s not rocket science, this business of wellness.
 In fact, all you need is 15 minutes a day and you’ll be well on your way.
-Be healthier with tips from Toronto naturopathic doctor Sara Celik (also a spokesperson for Renew Life).
-She shares how to maximize these daily moments for a healthier 2018.
+Best Health caught up with naturopathic doctor Sara Celik (also a spokesperson for Renew Life) for her top tips on how to maximize those daily moments for a healthier 2019.

 What three things are dragging us away from good health and our goals to be healthier?